Anzar-Ahmed/SOC-Lab-Portfolio/01-Phishing-Analysis/Email-Pdf-Analysis/README.md

 ---

 ### 🎯 Objective
-To demonstrate that relying solely on file hashes for document triaging is insufficient, as unknown/zero-day files will bypass static hash checks.
-This lab walks through the static analysis of a deceptive PDF using command-line utilities to find embedded links, analyze structural objects, and safely extract suspicious Indicators of Compromise (IOCs) without executing the file.
+This investigation demonstrates advanced static triage of a evasive PDF document used in a phishing campaign.
+The core objective is to prove that relying solely on cryptographic hash values is insufficient for modern SOC triage, as zero-day payloads easily bypass signature-based detection.
+We walk through the command-line analysis of a PDF container to discover embedded execution flags and safely extract hidden Indicators of Compromise (IOCs) without executing the file.

 ### 🧰 Tools & Environment
 <table>
   <tr>
     <td><b>🔍 pdfid.py</b></td>
-    <td>A tool by Didier Stevens used to scan a PDF file to check for specific suspicious header elements, JavaScript, actions, and embedded contents.</td>
+    <td>A command-line tool designed by Didier Stevens to scan a PDF structure, detecting the presence of specific keywords, hidden objects, scripts, and automatic execution streams.</td>
   </tr>
   <tr>
     <td><b>⚙️ pdf-parser.py</b></td>
-    <td>A utility used to parse the internal elements of a PDF file, extract object contents, and inspect structural items such as actions or hidden URIs.</td>
+    <td>A deep forensic utility used to parse, isolate, and extract raw data streams, structural objects, and specific payload actions (such as embedded URIs) from inside a PDF file.</td>
   </tr>
   <tr>
     <td><b>🛡️ VirusTotal</b></td>
-    <td>A threat intelligence platform utilized here to prove why static signatures can fail against newly crafted payloads.</td>
+    <td>A centralized global threat intelligence repository utilized in this scenario to evaluate the limitations of signature-based file matching.</td>
   </tr>
 </table>